nu-jliu/modern-robotics-rs/README.md

 ## Overview

-This library provides essential mathematical utilities commonly used in robotics applications, with a focus on rigid body motions, SO(3) and SE(3) operations, forward and inverse kinematics, robot dynamics, trajectory generation, and numerical computations.
+This library provides essential mathematical utilities commonly used in robotics applications, with a focus on rigid body motions, SO(3) and SE(3) operations, forward and inverse kinematics, robot dynamics, trajectory generation, robot control, and numerical computations.
 The implementation leverages the `nalgebra` linear algebra library for efficient mathematical operations and follows modern robotics theory.

 ## Features